TamberP/Klompen/README.md

 # Klompen

-Klompen is a static blog generation engine; that is to say, the only active code run is on the blog-owner's desktop machine, removing one avenue of attack -- and, possibly, some load -- from the server.
+Klompen is a static blog generation engine; that is to say, the only active code run is on the blog-owner's desktop (or laptop) machine, removing one avenue of attack -- and, possibly, some load -- from the server.

 Klompen is user-friendly, but it is *very* particular in its selection of friends.